The Dos and Don’ts of Decorating Built-In Shelves

 Tips for Decorating Built-In Shelves

-So today is all about exploring those tips and tricks with the Dos and Don’ts of decorating built-in shelves (or any shelf for that matter).
+So today is all about exploring those tips and tricks with the Dos and Don’ts of decorating built-in shelves (or any shelf or bookcase for that matter).
+Following these simple steps is an easy way to showcase your personal style and take your home to the next level.

 Do – Start from Scratch

 Getting everything off allows us to focus on one shelf at a time, without being distracted by all the other clutter.
-And getting all of the shelf accessories together in a pile helps us take inventory of what we have.
+Getting all of the shelf accessories together in a pile helps us take inventory of what we have.

 Also, it’s nice to get these items off the shelf because we find that when we keep items on the shelf from the start, we get tunnel vision.
 We automatically think this accessory needs to be paired with that accessory and often times that results in us missing other pairings that work better together.